Rihanna sues her dad for using her Fenty brand name

 Breaking News Emails

-The singer filed a federal lawsuit Tuesday in California alleging that her father is trading on their last name, Fenty, which she made famous, for financial gain.
+The singer filed a federal lawsuit Tuesday in California alleging that her father is trading on their surname, Fenty, which she made famous, for financial gain.

 Fenty Entertainment allegedly tried to book concerts for her without her authorization and used the singer's name "to solicit millions of dollars from unsuspecting third parties," says the suit filed in U.S. District Court in Los Angeles.